Upload. List. Win.51 giveaway winners.

 What happens when a card sells on eBay?
 When you sync your listings, RocketVault detects sold items and updates their status automatically.
 The sold price is recorded for your profit/loss tracking.
 Sync runs in the background, so you can trigger it and continue working — you'll get a toast when it finishes.

 Do I need to set up Business Policies on eBay before publishing?
-No. RocketVault automatically opts your account into the Business Policies program the first time you publish.
+No. On your first publish, RocketVault asks for explicit approval to enable eBay Selling Policy Management, creates any missing policies, and continues the publish automatically.
 If you've already opted in, the check is a no-op.

 My fulfillment policy is missing a shipping service — what happens?
 The publish flow validates that whatever fulfillment policy is selected has at least one valid shipping service before sending the listing to eBay.
 If it doesn't, you'll get a clear error pointing at the policy so you can fix it in Settings or pick a different one in the publish modal.